Cyclones Gulab and Shaheen: Oman

 Sohar Port's marine operations, ports, and crude loading operations re-opened on October 4.
 Contingency plans that were put in place before Shaheen helped lessen impacts.
-The Central Bank of Oman announced on October 5 that it would allocate 7 million Omani rials (US$18.4 million) to people affected by Shaheen, also calling on all banks to help mitigate the effects of the cyclone.
+The Central Bank of Oman announced on October 5 that it would allocate OMR7 million (US$18.2 million) to people who were affected by Shaheen, also calling on all banks to help mitigate the effects of the cyclone.
 The bank confirmed that it would coordinate with government agencies to transfer the funds needed.
 His Majesty Abdullah II of Jordan expressed condolences over the victims of Shaheen the same day.
 Helicopters patrolled inundated areas and rescued those affected, including one prisoner from a rooftop in Suwayq.
 Oman's armed forces helped with several rescues.

 Due to a widespread lack of home insurance in Oman, many feared that money raised from private funds would not be enough to cover repairs.
 At least 5,000 people were put into 80 temporary shelters.
 Relief workers said that the clean-up operation in Batinah region could take months.